 3. Christmas tree water

 Christmas celebrations are thirsty work but make sure your pet isn't rehydrating from the tree water.
-Preservatives, pesticides, fertilisers and other agents, such as aspirin, are commonly used in the water to keep it fresh which could land your pet at the emergency vet!
+Preservatives, pesticides, fertilisers and even aspirin, are often used in the water to keep it fresh which could land your pet at the emergency vet!

 4. Christmas presents

 Wrapped presents under the Christmas tree are just there for the taking as far as your pet is concerned!
 Just be aware of what has actually been wrapped if you have an inquisitive creature pawing the gifts earlier than 25th December...
-Chocolate, batteries in toys and the wrapping paper itself could all cause significant issues for your pet.
-If you're worried your pet may have consumed something they shouldn't have, consult your local vet immediately.
+Chocolate, batteries in toys and the wrapping paper itself are all big no-nos for your pet.
+If you're worried they may have consumed something they shouldn't have, leg it to your local vet immediately.

-Mistletoe might not be on your tree but since it may feature as seasonal decor around the house, it's worth mentioning the risks associated with it!
+Mistletoe might not be on your tree but since it may feature as seasonal decor around the house, we thought it might be worth a shout out here.
 Eating mistletoe can lead to much bigger problems than any other festive decoration.
-Dangers include gastrointestinal upsets, heart problems, breathing difficulties, nerve damage and even brain damage.
-If you do have mistletoe within the home, keep it well out of the reach of your dog.
+Dangers include stomach upsets, heart problems, breathing difficulties, nerve damage and even brain damage.
+If you do have mistletoe in your festive decor, keep it well out of the reach of your curious pet.

 Now that we've covered the risks around Christmas trees and pets, why not think about booking them a Tailster walker for the new year?
 Click here to find out how Tailster can put you in contact with hundreds of pet carers in your local area, meaning that you can rest in the knowledge that your pets are being well looked after.